Few contractors have not heard of IR35 – the tax avoidance legislation that in April 2021 affects many more businesses than before.

 This can be used by the party responsible for carrying out the employment status determination – this being either the contractor, or the business they are providing services too (the client).

-As mentioned, earlier the legislation says ‘reasonable care’ must be taken in making determinations.
-HMRC has not yet issued guidance as to what this constitutes.
+The legislation says ‘reasonable care’ must be taken in making determinations.
+Some guidance has been provided by the government on what this means.

 According to the ICAEW, HMRC has also confirmed with it that an SDS accompanied by the PDF outputted by CEST satisfies the requirement to provide the reasons for the determination with the SDS.